 She was excited about her boyfriend meeting her family for the first time.
-Having headed home earlier in the week, she anxiously awaited his arrival.
+After going home earlier in the week, she anxiously awaited his arrival.

-She answered the doorbell–and there he was in his blue jeans and flannel shirt.
-She never imagined that he would not be dressed for the occasion.
+She answered the doorbell – and there he was in his blue jeans and flannel shirt.
+She never imagined that he wouldn’t be dressed for the occasion.
 Her stress level skyrocketed as she imagined the conversation after he left.

 Being true to form, he was his fun self during dinner, pretending to bend heirloom silver, telling jokes and sharing funny antics.
-After he left, nothing was ever said about his clothing or anything else for that matter.
+After he left, nobody said anything about his clothing or anything else for that matter.

 Fast forward to mid-December.
-Her mom calls and asks if her boyfriend will be coming for Christmas dinner.
-Her boyfriend was with her and responded that he was planning to be there.
-The mom then asked, “Will he be dressed appropriately?”
+Mom calls and asks if her boyfriend will be coming for Christmas dinner.
+Her boyfriend said he was planning to be there.
+Then mom asked, “Will he be dressed appropriately?”

-Upon hearing the question, a mischievous grin came across his face and he replied with an enthusiastic, “Yes!”
-After ending the call, the girlfriend inquired about his attire.
+A mischievous grin came across his face as he overheard the question, and he replied with an enthusiastic, “Yes!”
+After the call, his girlfriend inquired about his attire.
 He told her not to worry.

-Christmas Day arrived, and when the mom answered the door, the boyfriend was standing there in a huge Santa suit and big mirrored sunglasses.
+When the mom answered the door on Christmas day, the boyfriend stood there in a huge Santa suit and big mirrored sunglasses.
 As the mother laughed, the boyfriend said, “Well, I guess some people know how to dress appropriately for the occasion and some don’t.”
 Thus began an ongoing back and forth between the boyfriend and his future mother-in-law.